-There are several models that credit management in banks relies on to reach principles and standards of good lending, each characterized by the creditworthiness of the borrower13.
+There are several models that credit management in banks relies on to reach principles and standards of good lending, each characterized by the creditworthiness of the borrower.
 One of the latest developments in the banking industry for credit analysis and future reading is the "PRISM" model, which reflects the client's strengths and weaknesses.
 This model is based on deficiency, repayment ability, credit purpose, and guarantees.
 The elements of this model are:

-- Concept: This refers to having a comprehensive understanding of the loan risks and expected returns from the loan, meaning the ability to identify the risks and returns associated with the client and the operational and financial strategies that would improve performance and maximize the stock's market value. - Repayment Ability: This refers to the client's ability to repay the loan and its interest within the agreed-upon period, by determining the type of repayment source linked to the operational ability to generate cash flows that will be used to meet obligations14. - 384 3.
-Purpose of the Loan: This forms the basis for studying the sector to which 385 the loan is directed.
-The purpose or aim of the loan must be clear, specific, 386 and understood by the bank's management.
-One of the main reasons for 387 borrower default is using the loan for purposes other than those it was 388 granted for15. - 4.
-Collateral: These are the guarantees provided by the borrower to the bank, forming a security element in case the borrower fails to repay.
-Collateral can be internal, relying on the client's strong financial position, in addition to the conditions set in the loan agreement.
-Collateral acts as a preventive measure the bank demands to address the risks arising from lending16.
+- 1. Concept: This refers to having a comprehensive understanding of the loan risks and expected returns from the loan, meaning the ability to identify the risks and returns associated with the client and the operational and financial strategies that would improve performance and maximize the stock's market value. - 2.
+Repayment Ability: This refers to the client's ability to repay the loan and its interest within the agreed-upon period, by determining the type of repayment source linked to the operational ability to generate cash flows that will be used to meet obligations.